We are adding the recipe to your Recipe Box.

-- Bake cake batter according to package directions for two 9-inch round layers; let cool then remove from pans to a wire rack to finish cooling.
+- Bake cake batter according to package directions for two 9-inch round layers; let cool 10 minutes, then remove from pans to a wire rack to finish cooling.

 - In a small bowl, combine rum, water, and remaining granulated sugar; mix well.
 Drizzle half of the mixture over each cake layer until liquid is completely absorbed.
 Place one cake layer on a serving platter, cover with ricotta cheese mixture and top with second cake layer.

 - In a medium bowl with an electric mixer on high speed, beat heavy cream and confectioners' sugar 5 to 6 minutes, or until stiff peaks form.
-Frost top and sides of cake with whipped cream then sprinkle top and sides with toasted almonds.
+Frost top and sides of cake with whipped cream then sprinkle with toasted almonds.